Product

 The shift is fundamental.
 For decades, the model was humans doing the work, using software to manage and track it.
 That model is inverting.
 AI agents now execute the work itself — reading billing queries, responding to customers, managing collections conversations, parsing remittances — while humans shift to approving tasks, monitoring actions, and intervening where judgement is required.
 It is not a better tool for the same workflow.
 It is a different operating model for the finance function.

-What RPA Did for Order-to-Cash , and Where It Stopped
+What RPA Did for Order-to-Cash, and Where It Stopped

-RPA automation in O2C focused on structured, rule-based data tasks: extracting invoice data from PDFs, matching remittance files to open items, populating ERP fields, generating aging reports.
+RPA automation in O2C focused on structured, rule-based data tasks: extracting invoice data from PDFs, matching remittance files to open items, populating ERP fields, generating ageing reports.
 For high-volume, low-variability tasks, it delivered measurable efficiency gains.
 According to Gartner's Predicts 2024: Finance and Accounting Technology report, finance functions deploying RPA at scale reduced transaction processing costs by 25–50% in targeted workflows — but adoption stalled when the inputs became unstructured.

 That stall point matters.
 In O2C, the majority of the high-value, payment-critical work is unstructured.
 Disputes, billing queries, collections conversations, credit assessments, and deduction notifications all arrive as free text, referencing account histories and prior conversation threads that require judgement to interpret.
 RPA cannot read a customer email, understand that they are querying a line-item discrepancy on invoice 4721, cross-reference their account history to confirm the pricing was correct, and respond.
 As soon as the input was unstructured, a human took over — and in a busy AR team, that human was already behind.